jaqmol/proto-db/Readme.md

 2. **Don't compromise debugability.**
 3. **Cover all features.**

-> ProtoDB is a lean layer around the IndexedDB.
-While keeping most of wording and concept, it offers with the following comforts:
+> ProtoDB is a lean layer around IndexedDB.
+While keeping most of wording and concept, it offers the following comforts:

 - **transactions** are completely **abstracted away**
 - **single data items and arrays** thereof are **treated alike**
 - **asynchronous behavior** is implemented with **JS promises**
-- **data migration/upgrades** between versions of your database is **greatly simplified.**
+- **data migration/upgrades** between versions is **greatly simplified.**

 Code is organized as a AngularJS module.
-If you're unhappy with that, go make a fork.
-I'll be happy to help, just drop me a line.
+If you're unhappy with that, I'll be happy to help, just drop me a line.

 -----